 Bio-Rad operates and conducts business globally, primarily through subsidiary companies established in the markets in which we trade.
 Goods are manufactured in a small number of locations, and are then shipped to local distribution facilities around the world.
 Our product mix is diversified, and certain products compete largely on product efficacy, while others compete on price.
 Gross margins are generally sufficient to exceed normal operating costs, and funding for research and development of new products, as well as routine outflows for capital expenditures, interest and taxes.
-In addition to the annual positive cash flow from operating activities, additional liquidity is readily available via the sale of short-term investments and access to our \$200.0 million unsecured revolving credit facility (Credit Agreement, as amended) that we entered into in April 2019, and to a lesser extent international lines of credit.
-Borrowings under the Credit Agreement, as amended, are available on a revolving basis and can be used to make permitted acquisitions, for working capital and for other general corporate purposes.
-We had no outstanding borrowings under the 2019 Credit Agreement, as amended, as of September 30, 2023, however, \$0.2 million was utilized for domestic standby letters of credit that reduced our borrowing availability.
-As of September 30, 2023, our short-term investments include the net cash proceeds from the sale of Senior Notes of \$1.186 billion.
+In addition to the annual positive cash flow from operating activities, additional liquidity is readily available via the sale of short-term investments and access to our \$200.0 million unsecured revolving credit facility (Credit Revolving Credit Agreement as amended) that we entered into in April 2019, February 2024, and to a lesser extent international lines of credit.
+Borrowings under the Revolving Credit Agreement as amended, are available on a revolving basis and can be used to make permitted acquisitions, for working capital and for other general corporate purposes.
+We had no outstanding borrowings under the 2019 Revolving Credit Agreement as amended, as of September 30, 2023 March 31, 2024, however, \$0.2 million an immaterial amount was utilized for domestic standby letters of credit that reduced our borrowing availability.
+As of September 30, 2023 March 31, 2024, our short-term investments include the net cash proceeds from the sale of Senior Notes of \$1.186 billion.
 Interest is payable semiannually in arrears on May 15 and September 15 of each year.
 Management believes that this availability, together with cash flow from operations, will be adequate to meet our current objectives for operations, research and development, capital additions for manufacturing and distribution, plant and equipment, information technology systems and acquisitions of reasonable proportion to our existing total available capital.

-At September 30, 2023, we had available \$1.76 billion in cash, cash equivalents and short-term investments, of which approximately 13% was held in our foreign subsidiaries.
+At September 30, 2023 March 31, 2024, we had available \$1.76 billion \$1.65 billion in cash, cash equivalents and short-term investments, of which approximately 13% 16% was held in our foreign subsidiaries.
 The amount of funds held in the United States can fluctuate due to the timing of receipts and payments in the ordinary course of business and due to other reasons, such as acquisitions and borrowings.
 As part of our ongoing liquidity assessments, we regularly monitor the mix of domestic and foreign cash flows (both inflows and outflows).

-It is generally our intention to repatriate certain foreign earnings to the extent that such repatriations are not restricted by local laws or accounting rules, and there are no substantial incremental costs.
+It is generally our intention to repatriate certain foreign earnings to the extent that such repatriations are not restricted by local laws, or accounting rules, and there are no substantial incremental costs.